Michelle Ang: Television

 Ang got her start in television at a young age through the family series Young Entertainers.
 Here, she got to show her skills at singing and dancing, much like The Mickey Mouse Club show on US television.
 She played Tai-San in the New Zealand post-apocalyptic drama The Tribe as part of the core cast from 1999 to 2001, and featured in the final episodes of the 2002 series.
 Ang also guest starred in the final 2 episodes of Xena: Warrior Princess as Akemi.

 Ang played Lori Lee in the Australian television soap opera Neighbours, in which she was a major character from 2002 to 2003.
-At the age of 19, Ang posed nude for Black + White magazine; her pictorial was published in issue #68 (cover dated September 2003).

 Ang left Neighbours to finish her university studies but returned briefly in 2004.
-Ang was nominated for a Logie Award for Most Popular New Female Talent for her role in Neighbours.
+She appeared in 80 episodes in total.
+Ang was nominated for a Logie Award for Most Popular New Female Talent for this role.

 She played the role of Tracy Hong in the first two seasons of the New Zealand TV series Outrageous Fortune in 2005 and 2006.

 In 2007, Ang appeared in the American television drama South of Nowhere.

-In 2012, Ang featured in the MTV series Underemployed as an aspiring writer who has to settle for working at a donut shop.
+In 2012, Ang starred in the MTV series Underemployed as an aspiring writer who has to settle for working at a donut shop.

 In 2015, Ang starred in the web series Fear the Walking Dead: Flight 462 as Alex, a passenger caught on a flight at the beginning of the zombie apocalypse, and went on to appear in the main series Fear the Walking Dead.
 Ang received an Emmy nomination for her work on Flight 462.

-In 2020, she had a recurring role on The New Legends of Monkey.
+In 2020, she had a recurring role in The New Legends of Monkey.
+She also guest starred in the rebooted series of The Twilight Zone screened on CBS All Access.

-In 2021, Ang starred in the Disney+ original animated series Star Wars: The Bad Batch as Omega, a mysterious female clone of Jango Fett.
+In 2021 to 2024, Ang voiced a lead role in the Disney+ original animated series Star Wars: The Bad Batch as Omega, a mysterious female clone of Jango Fett.
 She was invited to keep her native New Zealand accent for the role in homage to fellow New Zealander Temuera Morrison, who portrayed Jango Fett in the franchise.

-In 2023, Ang starred as Melissa Wu in comedy series Homebound 3.0.
-Screened in New Zealand on Warner Bros.
-Discovery channel Three, the series is also available internationally via the BBC.
-In 2024, it was renewed for a second season, to be broadcast in 2025.
+In 2023, Ang starred as Melissa Wu in the comedy series Homebound 3.0.
+It was initially screened in New Zealand on the Warner Bros.
+Discovery channel Three, which commissioned it.
+It has also been made available internationally via the BBC.
+In 2024, the series was renewed for a second season, which was broadcast in 2025.

+Also in 2025, Ang started work as a Series Producer for Be With Zee, an animated pre-school series to be broadcast in 2026.
+The series is a co-production between companies and broadcasters in New Zealand and Canada.